 R: Transferring a ggplot2 figure to Adobe Illustrator

-While the resulting figure might suffice for a quick presentation, it is not very captivating or visually stimulating.
-To remedy this, we are going to add some elements in Adobe Illustrator, which is often available through academic institutions for a discounted price.
+The resulting figure would certainly suffice for a quick presentation, but it is not very captivating or visually stimulating.
+To remedy this, we are going to add some elements in Adobe Illustrator CC, which is often available through academic institutions for a discounted price.
 For example, the entire Adobe Creative Cloud suite is available through the University of Arkansas for ~$10/year.
 Luckily, it is a simple process to export figures from R and import them into Illustrator; you just need to export it as a PDF.

 Many R users utilize the RStudio interface, which makes the export process rather straightforward.
 Once you run the code that creates a particular figure (i.e., the code listed above), the resulting figure should display in the lower right corner of your RStudio interface.
 Above the displayed figure, click Export and Save as PDF.
 In the pop-up display, you can change the size and export location of the figure.
 The initial figure size is determined by the Device Size, which is simply the size of the window within RStudio that is currently displaying your figure.
 After changing the size parameters and save location to suit your needs, click Save.